 Student Photo Identification Cards

-Student photo ID cards are issued after the 10th day of classes and are valid for the current academic year.
+Student photo ID cards are available in Admissions and Records and are valid for the current academic year.
 New ID cards are available each academic year starting in the fall semester.
 Replacement cards are available for a fee.

 In compliance with the Student-Right-to-Know regulations, SVCC’s graduation rate survey, campus crime statistics/security policies, financial aid information, and athletic disclosure report are available in Admissions & Records, the Dean of Student Services, and on the College website atsvcc.edu/students/right-to-know.